jkalvala/jkalvala/README.md

 I am a Product Leader with 15+ years of experience defining the product strategy and roadmaps that serve as the "digital backbone" for complex R&D environments.
 Leveraging a dual foundation in Computational Neuroscience and Computer Science, I translate biological hypotheses into scalable, AI-ready data ecosystems.

 My expertise lies in the strategic stewardship of high-fidelity research data.
-From architecting core lab workflows at Genentech to leading global platform strategies for preeminent scientific foundations at Bridge Analytics, I ensure scientific data is structured, governed, and optimized for discovery, reproducibility, and ML-driven milestones.
+From architecting core lab workflows to leading global platform strategies for preeminent scientific foundations, I ensure scientific data is structured, governed, and optimized for discovery, reproducibility, and ML-driven milestones.

 ---